 c.
 Elevation of infarction specific enzymes, troponins, or other specific biochemical markers.
 The following are excluded

-1. Non-ST segment elevation myocardial infarction (NSTEMI) with elevation of Troponin I or T
+1. Non-ST segment elevation myocardial infarction (NSTEMI) with an elevation of Troponin I or T.

 Coma of a Particular Severity